-During the investigation by the Department of Commerce's Bureau of Industry and Security (BIS), Falcon/FIMCO and Crescent were placed on BIS's Entity list in August 2014.
+During the investigation by the Department of Commerce's Bureau of Industry and Security (BIS), FIMCO and Crescent were placed on BIS's Entity list in August 2014.
 The Entity List identifies foreign parties that are prohibited from receiving listed items unless the exporter secures a license.
 Those persons present a greater risk of diversion to weapons of mass destruction (WMD) programs, terrorism, or other activities contrary to U.S. national security or foreign policy interests.
 By publicly listing such persons, the Entity List serves as an important tool to prevent unauthorized trade in such items.

 In December 2014, Helmut Oertmann and Hetran were sentenced by Judge Kane to 12 months' probation; Oertmann and Hetran were ordered as part of a settlement with BIS to pay a penalty of \$837,500 with \$337,500 of that amount paid out-of-pocket and the remainder conditionally suspended, which penalty Judge Kane adopted as to Oertmann and Hetran.
-The other indicted company, Crescent International Trade and Services FZE, and the three Iranian individuals who served as officers of Falcon/FIMCO, Khosrow Kasraei, Reza Ghoreishi, and Mujahid Ali, are presently fugitives.
+The other indicted company, Crescent International Trade and Services FZE, and the three Iranian individuals who served as officers of FIMCO, Khosrow Kasraei, Reza Ghoreishi, and Mujahid Ali, are presently fugitives.

 The case was investigated by the New York Field Office of the Office of Export Enforcement, Bureau of Industry and Security, Department of Commerce.
 The Department of Commerce's Office of the Chief Counsel for Industry and Security handled the civil proceedings.
-The prosecution was coordinated by Assistant U.S. Attorneys Christy H. Fawcett and Gordon A. Zubrod of the U.S. Attorney's Office and was overseen by the National Security Division of the U.S. Department of Justice.
+The prosecution was handled by Assistant U.S. Attorney Christy H. Fawcett and was overseen by the National Security Division of the U.S. Department of Justice.